The Neumann problem in thin domains with very highly oscillatory boundaries: Thin domains as a region between graphs

 In particular, we have

 Let us observe that domain $\Omega^\eps$ consists of two main parts.
 One of them is a highly oscillating domain $\Omega^\eps_+$ and the other one is a non oscillating domain $\Omega^\eps_-$.
-To define these domains, we use the partition for the unit interval $(0,1)$ given by (\ref{PIE}) and the step function $\tilde G_{0}^\eps$ defined in (\ref{PFG}).
+To define these domains, we use the step function $\tilde G_{0}^\eps$ defined in (\ref{PFG}).
 So, we consider the following open sets

 Notice that